 What is staking?

-In a Proof-of-Stake blockchain such as Kusama, staking consists of locking native tokens to earn the right to secure a chain, and earn a yield while doing so.
+In a Proof-of-Stake blockchain such as Kusama, staking consists of locking native tokens to earn the right to secure a chain, and to be rewarded while doing so.

-With KSM staking, users lock KSM to fund a validator, which helps secure the chain by proposing new blocks and attesting other validators’ blocks, earning a yield in the process.
+With KSM staking, users lock KSM to fund a validator, which helps secure the chain by proposing new blocks and attesting other validators’ blocks, gaining rewards for doing so.

 How to stake Kusama with Kiln?

 To stake KSM in a few clicks, just follow these next steps.
 It should take you less than 5 minutes to complete your first transaction:

 - Login to Kiln dashboard

 - Go to the /stake/KSM page of the dashboard

 - Select the Account you want to stake on